Flewrider/kackychecker/README.md

 - Verify Python is in your system PATH: `python --version`

 **Maps not showing:**
-- Check that maps are in your watchlist (left pane in GUI)
+- Check that maps are being tracked (checkboxes in left pane in GUI)
 - Verify the website structure hasn't changed (check `log.txt`)
 - Enable DEBUG log level in settings to see detailed logs